 The State of Wisconsin minimum housing code requires that a habitable room have 8% of natural light.

 For new construction of a home or commercial building – doing electrical or plumbing work, you would need to contact Document Sales in Madison at 608-266-3358.
-For minimum housing requirements, you can contact building department at 262-728-1891 in order to purchase a copy.

 Yes.
 The building department is required to inform the property owner of any required setbacks from the property line.